 One of the "Colorita" series Alstroemeria:

 Recall the frightening forecast from the start of last autumn: a warm, dry winter.
 It's been the opposite, enough to send us over our historic average rainfall with a month of winter left.
 We feared a possible ban on all outdoor irrigation this summer.
-T
+That seems unlikely now.

 This chilly February has slowed the garden--the plants, considerably, the gardener only somewhat.